-1 General remarks
+General remarks

-• This practical exercise consists of several steps that are outlined in a road map.
+• This exercise consists of two parts.
+Each part has several steps that are outlined in a road map.
 You should follow this road map and present the results in a clear and concise report.
 In this report you should clearly explain and motivate all the choices you have made while solving the practical exercise.

-In your report you should also add an evaluation and conclusions section of max.
-1 page in which you briefly outline the main insights you have obtained while making this practical assignment.
+In your report you should also add one evaluation and conclusions section of max.
+1.5 pages, in which you briefly outline the main insights you have obtained while making this assignment.
 You should also add the MATLAB files you have written in an appendix to the report.

 • The deliverable of this assignment is a written report of max.
 50 pages (including cover pages and appendices) about the assignment that also contains the appendix with your m files.
 Make sure to mention your group number and student number on the cover page.
-The report is to be emailed as a pdf file to b.deschutter@tudelft.nl
+The report is to be emailed as a pdf file to